chinapedia/wikipedia.abstract.en/Page/Timeline_of_the_evolutionary_history_of_life.md

 Archean Eon

-Acasta_gneiss.jpg exhibited at the Museum of Natural History in Vienna]] Cyanobacterial-algal_mat.jpgl-algal mat, salty lake on the White Sea seaside]] Halobacteria.jpg'' sp. strain NRC-1]]
+exhibited at the Museum of Natural History in Vienna]] l-algal mat, salty lake on the White Sea seaside]] '' sp. strain NRC-1]]

 4000 Ma – 2500 Ma